NotBrianZach/bzaBook2AQuiz/README.md

     - R for user reply to answers, on other input continue
 - 3.a parting thoughts from gpt3, record a log of all the summaries and quizzes

-## Query Workflow:
-- 1.a query user for question,
-- 1.b gpt3 request answer user query,
-  - query user default query
-- 3.a parting thoughts from gpt3, record a log of all questions & answers

 ## Optional Toggles (TODO):
 - Summary Printing: whether or not to print summaries of pageChunks & the rollingSummary
+- Narration toggle: rewrite all output in the voice of a character
 - Narration: use [TTS](https://github.com/coqui-ai/TTS) to generate voice to narrate gpt response & queries to user
 - Voice Dictation: use talon to allow voice input?
-- Narration toggle: rewrite all output in the voice of a character
 - Narrate Title & Summary toggle: 1.a also rewrite the title & summary in character voice prior to all other queries (after user has confirmed them)
 - Narrate Pages toggle: a.3 also rewrite the page chunks in character voice prior to all other queries